creativenull/diagnosticls-configs-nvim/supported-linters-and-formatters.md

 # Supported Linters and Formatters

+Please create an Pull Request if you see any mismatched documentation or typos.

 ## Default Configurations

 Here is a list of languages that are automatically set and configured when `default_config` is set.
 For information